Dilīpa: Birth of Raghu

-The Padma Purāṇa and Uttarā Kāṇḍa of the Rāmāyaṇa mention the myth of the birth of Raghu.
+The Padma Purāṇa and Uttarā Kāṇḍa of the Rāmāyaṇa mention the tale of the birth of Raghu.
 Dilipa was a noble, popular ruler who was married to Sudakshina, the princess of Magadha; however, he had no progeny.
 He and Sudakshina decided to go to the sage Vasishta in order to receive advice on how to obtain a child.
 At Vasishta's ashrama, he told the couple that the reason they had no children was because they had slighted the divine cow Kamadhenu.
 He stated that once when Dilipa was visiting the god Indra, he had passed Kamadhenu but paid no attention to her.
-Kamadhenu took this as a personal insult, and cursed Dilipa so that he would not have any children until he served and propiated Kamadhenu's daughter, Nandini.
+Kamadhenu took this as a personal insult, and cursed Dilipa so that he would not have any children until he served and propitiated Kamadhenu's daughter, Nandini.
 Vasishta told Dilipa and Sudakshina that Nandani had gone to Patala to attend a sacrifice of the god Varuna.
 For the next twenty-one days, Dilipa and Sudakshina followed and attended on Nandini as she traversed Patala.
 One morning Nandini went to graze in a forest, and as usual Dilipa followed her.
 However, when Dilipa was focused on the beautiful wooden scenery, a lion jumped out and attacked Nandini.
 Dilipa aimed his bow and arrow at the lion to fire, but he was paralysed.
 The lion told Dilipa that he was a servant of the god Shiva, and that he had been ordained to protect a divine deodar cedar tree that had been planted by Shiva's wife, Parvati.
 The lion stated that he was allowed to eat any animals that came near the deodar cedar tree, and so was justified in eating Nandini.
 Dilipa fell to his knees and bowed to the lion, and begged the lion to eat him rather than Nandini.
 Suddenly, the lion disappeared and Nandini revealed that she had done this to test Dilipa.
-After successfully propiating Nandini, Dilipa and Sudakshina returned to the earthly realm and had a son named Raghu.
+After successfully propitiating Nandini, Dilipa and Sudakshina returned to the earthly realm and had a son named Raghu.